-Use the OER method to measure GDP by country when you want to compare two emerging market countries to each other, or two developed economies to each other.
+Use the OER method when you want to compare two emerging market countries to each other, or two developed economies to each other.
 You can also use it to compare the country's economic output over time, as long as its exchange rate hasn't changed dramatically.

-The CIA provides the OER method of comparing GDP by Country.
+The CIA provides the OER method.
 It lists every country and its GDP by alphabetical order.
 That's helpful when you already know what country you want to investigate, and want to be able to find it easily.

 Here's the CIA World Factbook's GDP by Country using PPP.
 Since this method takes into account the effect of exchange rates, it is able to rank all the countries in order of GDP.
 For 2012, it shows that the European Union is the world's largest economy, while the U.S. is second.
 Two emerging market countries, China and India, are #3 and #4.
 The next two economies are Japan (#5) and Germany (#6).